djplaner/canvas-collections/docs/reference/lifecycle/navigating.md

 === "Navigate directly to a collection"

 	Each collection has its unique URL.
 You can use that URL to navigate directly to a collection.

+	For example, including that link in a Canvas page to take students to a specific collection.

 	<figure markdown>
 	<figcaption>Direct navigation to a collection</figcaption>